*As an Amazon Associate, I earn from qualifying purchases.

 I must say I like the way it mixes history with fiction too.
 Great way to dive into Quicksand Learning.
 Check out my post to learn more about how “Quicksand Learning” works.

 7. The Cricket in Times Square, by George Selden

 There’s a cool friendship between a cricket and a cat.

 This is one of my favorites and glad it made his list.
 I enjoyed reading this one to my boys and learning there was another book, “Tucker’s Countryside”, brought us all delight that our lazy summer day readings would continue.
-I was Today Years Old when I learned there are in total 7 books in this series.
+We stopped at the the first two, however, I learned there are 7 books in this series.

 Top 5 Book Series List